thekeymaker76/Seeking-Fox/README.md

 ## Contributing

 Seeking-Fox is at an early stage—your input shapes its direction!
-We welcome contributions from educators, students, researchers, and developers.
+**We need developers, educators, students, and researchers to contribute and help this project grow.**

 - See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
 - Feature suggestions?
 Open an issue or join the discussion!